netzkolchose/django-computedfields/computedfields/docs/manual.rst

 the dependency resolver works) and can either point to another computed field or any ordinary database field.
 The relation name part can span serveral models, simply name the relation in python style with a dot (e.g. ``'a.b.c#field'``).
-A relation can be of any of django's relation type (foreign keys, m2m, one2one and their back relations are supported).
+A relation can be of any of django's relation types foreign keys, m2m and their back relations.
+One2one relations are not supported yet.

 ..
 NOTE::